fassko/fassko.github.io/_posts/2019-01-01-websockets-swift.md

 ### Shaking hands with the server

 The [handshake](https://tools.ietf.org/html/rfc6455#section-4) app is the Web part in WebSockets.
 It's the bridge from HTTP to WebSocket.
-Client sends to the server a pretty standard HTTP GET [request](https://tools.ietf.org/html/rfc6455#section-4.2.1):
+Client sends a pretty standard HTTP GET [request](https://tools.ietf.org/html/rfc6455#section-4.2.1) to the server:

 ```
     GET /chat HTTP/1.1